 The staff from a government-run shelter in Ulaanbaatar take the children in their care, normally around one-hundred, out to the countryside for the summer.
 During the school year, these children live at the shelter.
 They have either been left by their family who simply are too poor to care for them or they have been picked up off the frigidly cold streets where they struggled to survive.

-Every year, these children wait in eager anticipation for the teams to arrive.
-Flourishing Futures organizes and conducts camps for these waiting children in the countryside.
+Every year, these children wait in eager anticipation for the teams to arrive and the camp to commence.

 Traveling in a caravan of cars, trucks, and a big bus, riding through the countryside to camp, I again take in the beauty and majestic landscape that is Mongolia, from a ground view this time.
 The yawning spaces where sheep and goats roam, where camels and horses trod.
 The scenery that unfolds in front of me is a significant part of the traditional nomadic lifestyle of the proud Mongolian people.